kevinkarch88/taipei-bike-data/README.md

-# Taipei YouBike Data Pipeline
+# Introduction

-This project is a pipeline for processing and analyzing bike station data from the Taipei YouBike system, sourced from the CityBikes API.
+This project provides instructions for how to create an end-to-end data engineering pipeline to collect, process, and analyze real-time data from the Taipei YouBike system using GCP services.
+The data used for this project, and data for city-wide bike systems around the world, is available thanks to the CityBikes API at https://api.citybik.es/v2/networks.
 The pipeline uses Pyspark for data processing, BigQuery for storage, DataProc for running Spark jobs, Cloud Functions and Scheduler for orchestration, and dbt for transformations.

+# Prerequisites

+Python 3.8+
+Spark
+GCP account
+dbt

 # Architecture
 Two tables are used to store the data.
 The dimension table has the information about each individual station with primary key station_id, longitude, latitude, name, district, and address.
 The fact table has the updated status of the bike with primary key station_id, timestamp, free_bikes, and empty_slots.

-# Prerequisites

-Python 3.8+
-Spark, GCP
+The data is processed in the following steps:
+1. Ingestion: Data is pulled from the CityBikes API and ingested into BigQuery with Python and pyspark.
+2. Processing: Pyspark on DataProc loads the data into BigQuery.
+3. Orchestration: Cloud Scheduler triggers Cloud Functions to execute the DataProc job on a schedule.
+4. Transformation: DBT is used for transformation and querying the data for analysis.

 # Testing
 To run all tests in the Python code, just enter 'pytest'